LAST UPDATED: December 6, 2019

 - $100 to $200: The majority of daily driver tires fall into this category.
 More basic tires are at the lower end, and specialty summer and snow tires are at the higher end.

-- Above $200: These are high-end tires that are odd sizes or have a specific purpose.
+- $200 and up: These are high-end tires that are odd sizes or have a specific purpose.
 You’ll find racing tires and luxury sports car tires in this price range.

 This is when the type of tire becomes important.
 All-season tires are a good general daily driver tire that has a tread pattern with a little bit of everything.
 Summer tires will have more flat spots and deeper grooves to channel water better.
 Winter tires will have more siping to channel snow.
 Think about the driving conditions and match your tire tread to it.